 Difference #3: Interest Deferral

-In our Student Loan Forgiveness Guide, we discuss how the difference between your interest charge and the required monthly payment is deferred onto the loan.
+In our income-based repayment guide, we discuss how the difference between your interest charge and the required monthly payment is deferred onto the loan.
 Therefore, most will be deferring interest when they are on PAYE and REPAYE.

 On PAYE, you defer 100% of the interest for unsubsidized loans.
 For subsidized loans, the government pays the deferred interest for you for 3 years.
 Thereafter, you defer 100% of the interest on subsidized loans as well.